 Interviews:

-As applicants approach the top of the waiting list, they will be contacted by first-class mail, email and/or telephone to schedule an interview to complete their applicant file.
-Applicants who fail to attend their scheduled interview or fail to reply to the letter, email and/or telephone call will have their applications withdrawn, subject to reasonable accommodations for people with disabilities.
+As applicants approach the top of the waiting list, they will be contacted by phone and/or first-class mail, email and/or telephone to schedule an interview to complete their applicant file.
+Applicants who fail to attend their scheduled interview or fail to reply to the phone call/letter, email and/or telephone call will have their applications withdrawn, subject to reasonable accommodations for people with disabilities.

 Verification Process :